zaldis/NeovimConfig/README.md

 1. Check that folder `~/.config/` exists or create new one
 2. Copy `nvim` file to the `~/.config/` folder
 3. Install [ripgrep](https://github.com/BurntSushi/ripgrep) for the filtering tools
+4. Install [lua-language-server](https://github.com/sumneko/lua-language-server/wiki/Getting-Started) to work with [Lua](https://www.lua.org/) LSP.
+May be helpful for configurations editing.
+Don't forget to update `PATH` variable.

 ### Install Plugins